 - Hotel Ivka: midrange hotel about 10 minutes by bus from the old town.
 Easy getting to many other places about Dubrovnik.

-- Neptune hotel: balcony sea view, bus stop, location near the old town.
+- Royal Neptun hotel: balcony sea view, bus stop, location near the old town.
 Decent prices.

-- Excelsior and Argentina hotels in the Ploce area
+- Excelsior and Grand Villa Argentina in the Ploce area

 - Simply Angelic Apartments: in the Ploce, overlooking the harbor.
 A gentle climb uphill (about 200 stairs).
 Beautiful garden and views, clean apartments, very well-rated.